 The Masons that were still in the Philippines formed a “Sojourners Club.”
 This club served as a replacement of the military Lodge to allow for the congregation of Masons.
 This club was the driving force behind the formation of Manila Lodge #342 under the Grand Lodge of California which would later become Manila Lodge #1 under the Grand Lodge of the Philippines; formed in 1913.
 Once Manila Lodge was formed the Sojourners Club was temporarily disbanded.

-The National Sojourners strive to remind us of the lessons of the Trowel which teaches us to spread the cement of Brotherly Love and Affect as they seek to bring together military Master Masons from different jurisdictions and perpetuate the universal principles taught by the fraternity.
-While this group did not exist in the time of Washington, they seek to emulate him as he was a great example of a Mason and soldier, and often use his quote of:
+The National Sojourners strives to remind us of the lessons of the Trowel which teaches us to spread the cement of Brotherly Love and Affect as they seek to bring together military Master Masons from different jurisdictions and perpetuate the universal principles taught by the fraternity.
+While this group did not exist in the time of Washington, they seek to emulate him as he was a great example of a Mason and soldier and often use his quote: